 That empty space at the end of the line probably means the call is being connected to a call centre.
 It could be at the other end of the country, or it could be half-way around the world.
 If you don’t hang up, then you’re on your way to talking to someone who wants to sell you something.
 If that someone is a boiler room shyster, he probably has a golden tongue, a sham investment, and only one thing in mind: separating you from your hard-earned savings as quickly as possible.

-March being Fraud Prevention Month in Canada, we want you to know the rules of engagement for avoiding boiler room scams.
+We want you to know the rules of engagement for avoiding boiler room scams.

 Rule 1: Hang up.
 If you’ve walked a fair ground midway or attended a fund-raising lunch, you know that once you start listening, your hand is already on your wallet.